 Who still hitchhikes?

-It turns out there’s a sprawling road culture.
-Like any culture it comes in flavors that weave and blend together.
+It turns out there’s a sprawling road subculture.
+Like any subculture it comes in many flavors that weave and blend together.

 I can’t help but feel like a tourist, and that’s probably what I am.
-I’m going home when it’s over.
-Maybe I’ll begin a 9 to 5.
-Maybe I’ll write a blog post or two about my experience.
-Maybe I’ll fill it with blurry phone photos.
+Maybe I’ll go home afterwards and write a blog post or two about my experience, and then fill it with blurry phone photos.

-Danny is something else.
-With the patchwork pants, mutton chops, and crazy ‘fro, he looks as if he was spit out by a punk concert deep in the New Mexican desert and then decided to keep on walking.
+Danny is something else completely.
+With the patchwork pants, mutton chops, and crazy ‘fro, he looks as if he was spit out by a desert hippie commune and then decided not to go home.
 And that was 2 years ago.
 He busks to pay the way.
 He’s indignant at people who admonish him to “get a job”.
 He’s nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.